External Interrupts - MIDI Player

 2. Program and handle external interrupts of a timer device (GPT).

-• The GPT interrupt handler must simply increment a global time counter (_system_time), that needs to be initialized as zero and must store the system time in milliseconds.
-(System time is the time that has elapsed since the system has been booted).
+• The GPT interrupt handler must simply increment a global time counter (_system_time), that needs to be initialized as zero.

 • We suggest programming GPT to generate interrupts every 100 ms, which is the value that must be incremented in _system_time.